nogibjj/Kelly_Tong_miniproject4/README.md

 - ``README.md`` is the instruction file for the readers.

 - ``main.py`` is a Python file.
-This specific main.py includes features of importing the pandas package and utilizing pandas to visualize data.
+This specific main.py gets the python versions and operation system names.

 - ``requirements.txt`` is to specify the dependencies (libraries and packages) required to run the project.

 - ``test_main.py`` is a test file for main.py

-- ``gss2.csv`` is the dataset used in this project.
-It contains variables such as age, marital status, income, region, and happiness level etc.

-- ``OutputWeek3.pdf`` displays the detailed output from running main.py

-- ``repeat.sh``

-- ``setup.sh``

 ## Github actions
 Status badges for CI.yml